omarzyd/-Network-Intrusion-Detection-ML-Phase-1-/README.md

 In a world increasingly dependent on digital systems, securing networks is no longer optional, it’s essential.
 We set out to build a model that could **detect anomalies in network traffic**, potentially flagging cyberattacks before they cause harm.

-This project taught us more than just models and metrics — it was about **collaboration, problem-solving, and thinking critically under constraints**.
+This project taught us more than just models and metrics, it was about **collaboration, problem-solving, and thinking critically under constraints**.

 ---